 This course includes content for both Community Wide Scheduling and Program Review.
-They will provide you with an introduction and hands-on practice at a local hospital computer lab, with the basics of Community Wide Scheduling.
+They will provide you with an introduction and hands-on practice at a local hospital computer lab, with the basics of Community-Wide Scheduling.
 To prepare for employment testing, you will complete an online program review of various parts of the program including medical terminology, anatomy, and physiology.

-Your Consolidated Practice Experience (CPE) in various departments in a hospital setting will give you the opportunity to practice the skills you’ve learned in the Hospital Support Specialist classroom, and to further develop and master those skills.
+Your Consolidated Practice Experience (CPE) within various hospital settings will give you the opportunity to practice the skills you have learned in the classroom, and to further develop and master those skills.
 This course will provide you with experiences that will refine your skills to the level of competency required in an area of hospital specialization.

 The program also includes essential industry-related training and certification in: